-

 4 wheel drive cars seem to have loads of traction off the line and certainly perform well but you can break a 4 wheel drive car if you ask too much of it so use the clutch to control the amount of power you are putting down.

 2 wheel drive cars will always suffer from wheel-spin, FWD more than RWD so you need to determine how much you can allow for the best launch possible.
-Riding the clutch at launch will help control the wheel-spin and you will eventually be able to feel the point of most grip as you feather the clutch and accelerator pedals (use the clutch more than the accelerator at launch to control the power going to the tyres because you want to get the engine into its power band).
+Riding the clutch at launch will help control the wheel-spin and you will eventually be able to feel the point of most grip as you feather the clutch and accelerator pedals (use the clutch more than the accelerator at launch to control the power going to the tires because you want to get the engine into its power band).

 Stay focused on the space beyond the finish line.
 I've seen so many drivers just ease off prior to the finish line.